ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 6.5.1.3.1.
 **********
-In order to favor the natural development of children, the amount goes up to 60%, if the children are under the continuous authority of a man and a woman (because biologically the Same-sex marriage do not reproduce and that the children need the masculine and feminine model).
+In order to favor the natural development of children, the amount increase 10%, if the children are under the continuous authority of a man and a woman (because biologically the Same-sex marriage do not reproduce and that the children need the masculine and feminine model).

 6.5.1.4.
+""""""""
+In order to favor the generational grouping, descendants who live with parents over 60 will receive an additional 5% for each parent living with them.

+6.5.1.5.
 """"""""
 To avoid misuse of universal minimum income, this can be granted with means of payment that support differentiated consumption.